Mykolas Ruzgys

-Mykolas Ruzgys (January 15, 1915 – December 15, 1986) was a Lithuanian-American basketball player.
+Mykolas Ruzgys or Michael Paul Ruzgis (January 15, 1915 – December 15, 1986) was a Lithuanian-American basketball player.
 He won gold medal with Lithuania national basketball team during the EuroBasket 1939, held in Kaunas.

+After departing from Lithuania due to the World War II and occupations of Lithuania Ruzgys later also was the head coach of the France men's national basketball team and Spain men's national basketball team and coached French, Monacan and Spanish basketball clubs.

 Biography

+Early years and life in Lithuania

-Born in the United States as Michael Paul Rutzgis, around 1938 he moved to Kaunas, Lithuania and became CJSO (Centrinė Jaunalietuvių Sporto Organizacija) basketball team member and player.
+Born in the United States as Michael Paul Ruzgis, around 1938 he moved to Kaunas, Lithuania and became CJSO (Centrinė Jaunalietuvių Sporto Organizacija) basketball team member and player.
 He was invited to Lithuania national basketball team and became champion of Europe in 1939.
 He was fifth in scoring during the competition.
-Around 1940 Ruzgys returned to the United States and was forced to leave his pregnant wife Danutė in Lithuania.
-He never saw her again due to the Soviet occupation of Lithuania and never met his daughter, who was born just a few weeks after he left.

-After the World War II he settled in Monaco where he became a basketball coach.
-He coached the Spain national basketball team in the 1950 FIBA World Championship in Buenos Aires, Argentina, while at the same time coaching one team in the Spanish League, U.D.
-Huesca.
-After that, he became player-coach for Bazan Ferrol.
+Furthermore, he was selected the 1939 FIBA EuroBasket MVP.

+Ruzgys planned to live in Lithuania after his wife Danutė got pregnant, however Ruzgys and his wife Danutė lived together for just one year.
+He wished that if his child will be a girl she would be named Lidija.
+According to a letter of Lidija Ruzgytė father-in-law, "your father was an American citizen.
+He received a telegram from Kaunas, then another.
+He did not move.
+When he received the third telegram, he started crying, and I took him to the Šiauliai Train Station."
+Then Ruzgys went to Kaunas and received $300 for his departure to the United States.